akka/alpakka/contributor-advice.md

 * Open connections in `preStart`
 * Release resources in `postStop`
 * Fail early on configuration errors
-* No Blocking At Any Time
+* Make sure the code is thread-safe; if in doubt, please ask!
-* Make sure the code is thread-safe
+* No Blocking At Any Time -- in other words, avoid blocking whenever possible and replace it with asynchronous programming (async callbacks, stage actors)

 ### Keep the code DRY

 Avoid duplication of code between different Sources, Sinks and Flows.
 Extract the common logic to a common abstract base `GraphStageLogic` that is inherited by the `GraphStage`s.

-In some cases it may be useful to implement the Sources or the Sinks by means of Flows:
+Sometimes it may be useful to provide a Sink or Source for a connector, even if the main concept is implemented as a Flow.
+This can be easily done by reusing the Flow implementation:
 * Source: `Source.maybe.viaMat(MyFlow)(Keep.right)`
 * Sink: `MyFlow.toMat(Sink.ignore)(Keep.right)`